National Association for Children of Alcoholics (United Kingdom): History

-Research

-Research suggests that 2.05 million adults in the UK claimed they had been brought up in a family where one (or both) parents drank too much.
-Thirty percent (840,000 people) said that this affected them "very badly" during childhood.
-Seventy-one percent (1,988,000 people) said they needed someone to talk to who understood the problem of alcoholism, when they were children.
-A 2002 study found that children of alcoholics experienced mental-health problems, considered suicide, suffered from eating disorders, experienced drug or alcohol addiction themselves and had been in trouble with the police more than control groups.

-A more recent study by Manning et al. suggests there are 2.6 million children in the UK (1 in 5) living with a parent who drinks hazardously.

 In 2012, Nacoa was involved in a research project for the Children's Commissioner for England reviewing needs and services for children and families affected by parental alcohol misuse.
 In the report the Children's Commissioner highlights the need for services to support children and their families and suggests that "the misuse of alcohol by parents negatively affects the lives and harms the wellbeing of more children than does the misuse of illegal drugs".

 Services

 Nacoa provides information, advice and support for everyone affected by a parent's drinking and people concerned for their welfare.
 This is provided primarily through a free, confidential telephone and email helpline and website.
 The helpline is staffed by trained volunteers.